 I welcome applications from excellent prospective PhD candidates in the areas of:

-Metal organic frameworks (MOFs), microwave technology applied to inorganic chemistry, microporous materials synthesis and characterisation, synthesis of new porous inorganic/organic hybrid materials, interactions of microwave energy with inorganic materials (dielectric spectroscopy), ultrafast materials processing, MOFs for applications (waste treatment, healthcare technologies, molecular sensing).
+Metal organic frameworks (MOFs), continuous and batch microwave synthesis, microwave technology applied to inorganic chemistry, microporous materials synthesis and characterisation, synthesis of new porous inorganic/organic hybrid materials, interactions of microwave energy with inorganic materials (dielectric spectroscopy), ultrafast materials processing, MOFs for applications (waste treatment, healthcare technologies, molecular sensing, catalysis, gas storage and separation, anti-microbial resistance), advanced characterisation of materials, and sensor fabrication (spray coating, lithography).

 Available PhD project: MOFs for Dairy Farm wastewater treatment

-If you are interested in these areas, please get in touch.
+If you are interested in any of these areas, please get in touch.

 My current research interests lie within ultrafast materials processing using microwaves and flow chemistry, particularly for the synthesis and activation of MOFs.
 I am interested in understanding… read more